Mariah Carey Gets A Kiss From Younger Boyfriend Bryan Tanaka In New Instagram Photo

-Mariah Carey received a kiss from her boyfriend Bryan Tanaka in the most recent photo on her Instagram page.
-In a photo that appeared to have been taken during the couple’s Valentine’s Day celebration, the 36-year-old background dancer planted his lips on the “We Belong Together” singer’s face as they stood beneath a bunch of white and red balloons.
+Mariah Carey received a kiss from her boyfriend, Bryan Tanaka, in the most recent photo on her Instagram page.
+In a snapshot that appeared to have been taken during the couple’s Valentine’s Day celebration, the 36-year-old background dancer planted his lips on the “We Belong Together” singer’s face as they stood beneath a bunch of white and red balloons.
 His eyes were closed in the shared snapshot and he seemed to be wearing a black and red zippered sweater with brown leather-like panels.

 Mariah sent a coquettish glance toward the camera as she received her boyfriend’s kiss.
 The pop legend’s faced glowed in the soft lighting present in the photo.
 She wore neutral-toned eyeshadow with dark eyeliner and continued those understated makeup choices with her glossy pink lipstick.
 Mariah wore her honey-blond hair straight for the occasion and it fell well past her shoulders.
 All of her styling choices elegantly complimented the sparkly champagne-colored evening gown she donned in the image.